russhughes/ili9342c_mpy/README.md

 ## Examples

-This module was (barely) tested on M5Stack Core and should run on other ESP32 devices that are able run GENERIC MicroPython Firmware.
+This module was tested on M5Stack Core and M5Stack Core 2 devices and should run on other ESP32 devices that are able run GENERIC MicroPython Firmware.
 See the examples folder for sample programs.

     # ESP32